garymm-org/garymm-org.github.io/_posts/2023-11-10-the-dangers-of-reproducing-while-old.markdown

 </table>

-Very recently, some companies have started offering more in-depth genetic screening for embryos, such as sequencing the whole genome and assessing risk for polygenic traits, meaning influenced by many genes.
+Very recently, some companies have started offering more in-depth genetic screening for embryos, such as assessing risk for polygenic traits, meaning influenced by many genes.
 The companies offering this service claim all sorts of benefits, such as reducing the risk of cancer and diabetes, but I don’t think it’s been independently evaluated, and it’s probably too new to truly evaluate, since there’s a very small number of people alive who were screened in this way.
 [Here’s Gene Smith's post](https://www.lesswrong.com/posts/yT22RcWrxZcXyGjsA/how-to-have-polygenically-screened-children) that’s very enthusiastic about such screening and tells you how to go about it, and [my response trying to summarize a skeptical position](https://www.lesswrong.com/posts/yT22RcWrxZcXyGjsA/how-to-have-polygenically-screened-children?commentId=uiFXXRpdXCzXjmfj8).

 So if you’re older and you don’t have frozen gametes, should you do IVF just so you can do pre-implantation genetic testing?